 Jessica Klein, Business, Class of 2017

 Studying abroad was one of the best experiences I had during my time at Marymount.
 During my semester abroad, I was really immersed in the Italian culture.
 I got to do a home stay and live with an Italian family, who did not speak any English, so I learned to speak some Italian.
 I was able to get really comfortable in Florence because I was there for a few months, I got to feel more like a local and less like just a visitor in the city.
 I also go to travel to many different countries and experience their cultures and histories as well.
 I was able to go to Estonia, the Netherlands, Italy, and Oxford.
 Being able travel and see so many different places and experience new cultures really helped me grow as a person and changed my views on the world.
 I also studied at Oxford University, which is still my favorite experience at Marymount.
 Oxford is a beautiful, old city that has amazing history.
-Working with an Oxford don was an amazing opportunity and was very different than any other learning opportunity that I have had.
+Working with an Oxford professor was an amazing opportunity and was very different than any other learning opportunity that I have had.
 Studying abroad helped my grow as a person and rounded out my curriculum at Marymount.

 The Honors Program director can give guidance about study abroad options.
 Marymount’s Center for Global Education is available to help students explore programs and facilitate plans as well.